Our History

 • In 2018, the Armenian Diaspora Survey was launched, a project that conducts surveys of public opinion in Armenian Diaspora communities to inform the public, scholars, policy-makers and community leaders about the issues, attitudes and trends shaping the Armenian world in the 21st century.

-• In 2019, the Department launched its Lebanon Strategy, with a detailed program including collaboration with Armenian schools, a professional Teacher Development program, targeted scholarships and a focus on the enhancement of Western Armenian cultural production.
+• In 2019, the Department launched its Lebanon Strategy, with a detailed program including collaboration with Armenian schools, a professional Teacher Development programme, targeted scholarships and a focus on the enhancement of Western Armenian cultural production.

 • In 2019, the Department was actively involved in the Foundation-wide celebrations of the 150th anniversary of the birth of Calouste Sarkis Gulbenkian.